jrxFive/analytics-hw/README.md

 ### Caching
 Utilize an opinionated [caching middleware](third_party/echo-http-cache) which was forked to provide per user caching instead of global caching.
-To also show understanding of interfaces, removed the included adapter implementations and provided a simple [TTLCache](pkg/cache) that can be extended to use more traditonal caching (memcached, redis).
+To also show understanding of interfaces, removed the included adapter implementations and provided a simple [TTLCache](pkg/cache) that can be extended to use more traditional caching (memcached, redis).
 To avoid re-processing the same request as the upstream API does not support granularity below `unit=minute`.
 At most the cache will return a max-age/Expiration of 60 seconds(which is configurable via environment variable).

 ### Pagination Channels/WaitGroup
 Since the response for getting a group's bitlinks can potentially be paginated.
 A custom type [PaginatedGroupBitLinksRequest](handlers/request.go) wraps around the request to add pagination support.
-Two implementation are provided Slice and Channel.
+Two implementation provided are Slice and Channel.
 For the Handler/Controller we use the channel since it does not block to get all results; on each request all results are passed through a channel for the
-WaitGroup to perform aggergation.
+WaitGroup to perform aggregation.

 ### What's Missing
 Due to the current day of the given `units` these values can change.
 While the server has an opinionated